theo-armour/2021/sandbox/map-tile-loader-3d/README.md

 See: https://theo-armour.github.io/2021/theo-2020-12-31.html#lib3d/map/README.md

 ## To Do / Wish List

+* 2021-01-03 ~ Add select location instead of links * add populate by script
 * 2021-01-03 ~ Add no terrain option
-* 2021-01-03 ~ Add terrain of any materieal
+* 2021-01-03 ~ Add terrain of any material
-* 2021-01-03 ~ Add no bitmap option
+* 2021-01-03 ~ Add no bitmap option, normals option
-* Allow for smaller meshes - and thus increase FPS
 * Add select height with a slider
 * Add select tile overlay
 * Add export to glTF